How Much Does It Cost to Build a House?

 |5,000||$500,000 – $1,000,000|

-General contractor costs: 10%–20% of total project cost
+General contractor cost: 10%–20% of the total project cost

 Architects cost: $125–$250 per hour